Why is it we always seem to have so much to do before we go on holiday with so little time to do it?

 Yes, it’s that the time of year, when we frantically try to clear our desks before we go on annual leave and make sure there are no loose ends.
 People everywhere are rushing around, issuing instructions and making sure all bases are covered so we can enjoy our holiday.

 That’s right, its holiday time, but unfortunately that much-needed break can be a cause of extra stress.
-You know the procedure – rushing around trying to get everything done before heading off for two weeks; leaving your contact details with your colleagues “just in case of an emergency”; checking your BlackBerry just in case you get an important email at the airport, all even before you have boarded your flight.
+You know the procedure – rushing around trying to get everything done before heading off for two weeks; leaving your contact details with your colleagues “just in case of an emergency”; checking your smart phone just in case you get an important email at the airport, all even before you have boarded your flight.

 With a couple of days to go, our ‘to do’ lists appear to just keep growing even though you are achieving as much in one day as you would normally achieve in a two days.
 What a shame you did not start working a little harder a few days earlier.